Startup Competitions and Meetup Groups in South Korea

 This meetup is presented by the Navar Corporation.
 The Startup Alliance offers meetup, seminars, and conferences to connect entrepreneurs in launching their business through Global Expansion.
 Additionally, they offer pro-bono legal advice and accounting counseling to facilitate a better startup ecosystem.

 Recent startups occurring throughout Asia include E-wallets, ridesharing, and staff-less store chains.
-After participating in the Oasis program run by the Seoul Global Center I am left with this quote from David Karp, Tumbler founder, “Entrepreneur is someone who has a vision for something and a want to create.”
+After participating in the Oasis program run by the Seoul Global Center I am left with this quote from David Karp, Tumbler founder, “Entrepreneur is someone who has a vision for something and wants to create.”